gmhafiz/go8/README.md

 The application depends on a database.
 Ideally applications load configurations from [environment variable](https://12factor.net/config) or from a vault.

-1. By exporting values into environment variables
+1. Set values by exporting them into environment variables

 ```shell
 export DB_DRIVER=postgres